alexanderharms/Simago/docs/source/example.rst

         s = params[1]
         return lognorm(s=s, scale=scale)

-The parameters for this function can be varied with the conditional index.
-They are selected by taking the values in the position of the list ``pdf_parameters`` corresponding to the conditional index.
-To see what these conditional indices mean we look at the conditionals file:
+The parameters for this function can be varied with the condition index.
+They are selected by taking the values in the position of the list ``pdf_parameters`` corresponding to the condition index.
+To see what these condition indices mean we look at the conditions file:

 .. code-block::

-    conditional_index,property_name,option,relation
+    condition_index,property_name,option,relation
     0,sex,0,eq
     0,age,18,geq
     0,age,50,leq